MicrosoftDocs/azure-stack-docs/AKS-Hybrid/troubleshoot-aks-hybrid-preview.md

 ## Default node pool name can't be changed

 For this preview, we don't allow changing the name of the default node pool.
-This option will be added in an upcoming release.

 ## How to get the certificate based admin kubeconfig of Azure provisioned AKS hybrid cluster